wolfbrthr/EraWithOracle/index.rst

 Getting Started
 ---------------

-Welcome to the Databases bootcamp.
-This bootcamp is meant to provide you with first-hand experience in why Nutanix is an ideal platform for Database workloads.
+Welcome to the *Databases: Era with Oracle* bootcamp.
+This bootcamp is meant to provide you with first-hand experience in why Nutanix is an ideal platform for database workloads.

 Historically, it has been a challenge to virtualize Oracle because of the high cost of traditional virtualization stacks and the impact that a SAN-based architecture can have on performance.
 Businesses and their IT departments have constantly fought to balance cost, operational simplicity, and consistent predictable performance.